STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Methodology

-Since the recurrent patterns of IDs are one of the manifestations of the periodicity for CAN messages.
-It is more precise and efficient to divide CAN messages into numerous windows and characterize the message distribution under each window separately.
-After dividing the CAN messages into $K$ windows according to definition \ref{def2}, our scheme designs Algorithm \ref{algorithm1} to track legitimate transitions between the IDs of all two consecutive CAN messages and finally establish a TCG list, through multivariate time series CAN messages.
+Since the recurrent patterns of IDs are one of the manifestations of the periodicity for CAN messages, we divide IVN CAN messages into numerous detection windows and characterize the message distribution under each detection window separately to guarantee the CAN data pre-processing of the \textsc{StatGraph} in a more efficient way.

+We divide the CAN detection windows in the following: \begin{definition} A series of CAN messages monitored from the IVN arranged according to the normal communication sequence can be regarded as located within a single detection window.
+In proposed algorithm, we consider $N$ messages to be a detection window \cite{5-20}. $N$ is the detection window size.
+Let's assume that there are $K$ detection windows in total. $w_k$ denotes the matrix consisting of CAN messages within $k$-th detection window after preprocessing.